PacoReinaCampo/MPSoC-DV/source/rust/book/chapters/chapter19.md

 }
 ```

-## Advanced Functions and Closures
+## ADVANCED FUNCTIONS AND CLOSURES

 Rust's functions and closures support a variety of advanced features, including:
 - Higher-order functions: Functions that take other functions as arguments or return functions.